BIDS/datarray/doc/source/design_questions/issues.rst

 """""""""""""""""""""""""""""

-What's an outer join (or inner, left, right) along an axis of two datarrays if one datarray has ticks and the other doesn't?
+What's an outer join (or inner, left, right) along an axis of two datarrays if one datarray has labels and the other doesn't?

 Background:

-It is often useful to align two datarrays before performing binary operations such as +, -, *, /.
-Two datarrays are aligned when both datarrays have the same labels and ticks along all axes.
+It is often useful to align two datarrays before performing binary operations such as +, -, \*, /.
+Two datarrays are aligned when both datarrays have the same names and labels along all axes.

 Aligned::